Master of Science in Advertising

 - Proficiency in the communication of ideas using coherent persuasive skills in writing and oral presentation.

-All candidates for admission to the part-time MS in Advertising program must have a bachelor’s degree and are selected on the basis of undergraduate transcripts, academic and personal references, and work experience.
+All candidates for admission to the part-time MS in Advertising program must have a bachelor’s degree and are selected on the basis of undergraduate transcripts, academic and professional references, and work experience.
 Standardized admissions tests such as the GRE are not required; English-language proficiency is required.
 The program has a rolling admissions policy with no absolute deadlines.
 Students may complete up to eight credits in the program prior to admission.
 Full-time and Summer Term courses offered by the College of Communication may not be counted toward the part-time degree.
 Because this is a part-time program, it is not possible for international students to obtain a visa for study in it.

 Students in the MS in Advertising program must maintain a grade point average of at least 3.0 to remain in good standing and to graduate.
 No grade below B- in any course may be applied toward the degree.
 Students with grade point averages below 3.0 will be placed on academic probation and must be in a position to achieve a 3.0 within the 40 required credit hours for graduation or be subject to dismissal.